B-alt-del/Express-Note-Taker/README.md

 ## Features

--database to store notes that you enter\n-save button to store notes into the table on the left\n-interactive front end to input notes
+-database to store notes that you enter

+-save button to store notes into the table on the left

+-delete button to erase notes

+-interactive front end to input notes

 ## Contributing